 Needs Greater Than My Own

-International Humanitarian Service
+Working in International Humanitarian Service

 It was November 1999.
 The heat of the sun in northwest Argentina made the afternoon unbearable.
 I walked along the narrow dirt roads of rural Salta—through billows of dust kicked up from rugged public buses—before arriving to the quaint adobe hut of Juan Albarracín.
 An indigenous man with limited Spanish skills, Juan had survived more than seven decades of impoverished conditions and physical ailments.

 Juan opened his sheet metal door and welcomed me with a smile and a gentle handshake.
 I entered his home, walked across the damp dirt floor, and sat down on a thin foam mattress placed against the opposite wall.
 We had planned this meeting…and I was going to teach him how to write his name for the first time: J-U-A-N.

 Juan and I spent the next hour practicing his name with a ballpoint pen and a tattered notebook.
 The soaring temperature inside – thanks to the rusted tin roof overhead—was almost too much to handle.
 I was miserable.
 The dress shirt I had just ironed this morning was now soaked and clinging to my back.
 I could feel the perspiration dripping down my legs and into my socks.
 Yet, Juan never complained about the heat.
 Nor did he complain about his environment or lack of possessions.
 He was much too occupied writing his name for the first time.
 I was humbled…and I encouraged him to keep on writing.

 Such experiences defined the humanitarian mission I served from 1999 to 2001.
 The rustic surroundings along the Bolivian border of northern Argentina provided a stark contrast to the previous life I had in Fairfax, Virginia.
 The first few months in Salta were difficult as I adjusted to modest living conditions.